 Whenever a visitor considers the chat finished, it's enough to minimize the widget.
 When they open the chat widget again, the conversation will be visible to them right where you left off.
 The chat will stay in the active conversations panel for the Operator until they unassign themself from it.
 To unassign – click the Leave or Mark as Solved button in the upper part of the chat window, next to the visitor's name.

 Transfer to another operator

-From there, select the appropriate person from the list and hit Assign:
+From there, select the appropriate person or department from the list and hit Assign: